qld-gov-au/qg-web-template/README.md

 - Hotfix: For critical bugs and errors which will be merged into the current release
 - Enhancement: For refactoring, or general improvements to existing features that do not add new features

-Add the JIRA job number after the category type, or the initials of the developer making the change if there is no JIRA job.
+Add the JIRA job number after the category type, and your initials so we can track who's responsible for each branch.
+If there is no JIRA task, just add your initials.
-Example: Bugfix/QOL-100-Fixing-nav-nesting-issue
+Example: Bugfix/QOL-100-NE-Fixing-nav-nesting-issue
 It's best to checkout files from working, or beta. *Note: working may not always be stable, in those instances use beta.*

 **If you use git command line, use the following commands to create your branch**